Scientific Name

 Because of their variability, Cobweb Houseleek easily adapts to local conditions.
 Due to the small gene pool, they become a form or variety quite quickly, perfectly adapted to the local conditions of heat and cold, the amount of snow or rain, and at what times of the year.

 Growing in a container, rock garden, scree bed, wall crevice, trough, or alpine house is relatively easy.
 They are ideal in so many ways.
-They quickly start forming very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary.
+They quickly start forming tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary.
 Their shallow yet fibrous root systems hold soil in place even in vertical plantings.
-After the plant blooms and sets seed, it will die, but many offsets will take place.
+After the rosette blooms and sets seed, it will die, but many offsets will take root.

 Plant in well-drained succulent soil mix in full sun to light shade.
 Water regularly during the growing season and allow the soil to dry out before watering again.
 Water very little during the winter months.